Materials Science and Engineering

 Dr. Goel is the chairperson of the technical committee on hazardous waste vitrification (TC-05) and a member of the technical committee on glasses in healthcare (TC-04) of the International Commission on Glass.
 He also serves as the vice-chairperson of the Bioceramics Division of the American Ceramic Society.
-Owing to his outstanding accomplishments in the field of glass science, Dr. Goel was awarded the 2017 Vittorio Gottardi Prize by International Commission on Glass, and 2021 W.H.
+Owing to his outstanding accomplishments in the field of glass science, Dr. Goel has been awarded the 2017 Vittorio Gottardi Prize by the International Commission on Glass, and 2021 W.H.
 Zachariasen Award by the Journal of Non-Crystalline Solids.

 - Member, American Ceramic Society

 - Chairperson, TC05-Hazardous Waste Vitrification, International Commision on Glass

 - Member, TC04-Glasses in Healthcare, International Commision on Glass

 - Composition – Structure – Property Relationships in Oxide Glasses

 - Glasses and Ceramics in Healthcare

 1. X. Xu, R.E.
 Youngman, S. Kapoor, A. Goel, “Structural drivers controlling sulfur solubility in alkali aluminoborosilicate glasses,” Journal of the American Ceramic Society (2021) In press.